Imported German Shepherds have been popular and continue to be popular in countries like the US, UK, Australia and other countries worldwide.

 Whether you looking for a family pet, or for a dog with show and working titles – we wanted to put together a quick guide with the important things to know about importing a German Shepherd from overseas.

-This is an information and educational guide only – ultimately you are responsible for making the decision to import and consulting any necessary professionals for advice or opinions.
+This is an information and educational guide only – ultimately you are responsible for making the decision to import (along with the party who is exporting the dog), and consulting any necessary professionals, laws and regulatory guidelines for advice or requirements.

 Let’s look at these things to know about importing German Shepherds now…

-Imported German Shepherds: Important Things To Know + Checklist
+Importing A German Shepherd: Important Things To Know + Checklist

 Domestic vs. International Dog Shipping